 4. Glass Break Detectors

-These detectors listen for the specific frequency of breaking glass.
-If a window is shattered, the detector sends a signal to the control panel to activate the alarm.
+Glass break detectors are designed to recognise the sound frequency of breaking glass.
+If a window is smashed, the detector sends a signal to the control panel so the system can respond quickly.

 5. Motion Detectors